Louisville vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Louisville Performance Insights

-- The Cardinals average 74.5 points per game (194th in college basketball) while allowing 73.6 per contest (249th in college basketball).
+- The Cardinals average 74.5 points per game (194th in college basketball) while giving up 73.6 per contest (250th in college basketball).
 They have a +9 scoring differential overall.

-- Louisville prevails in the rebound battle by an average of 3.3 boards.
-It is collecting 38.6 rebounds per game (94th in college basketball) compared to its opponents' 35.3 per contest.
+- Louisville wins the rebound battle by an average of 3.3 boards.
+It is collecting 38.6 rebounds per game (94th in college basketball) compared to its opponents' 35.3 per outing.

 - Louisville makes 5.4 three-pointers per game (333rd in college basketball) at a 29.4% rate (320th in college basketball), compared to the 6 its opponents make while shooting 28.7% from beyond the arc.

-- Louisville and its opponents have been mostly even in the turnover battle.
+- Louisville and its opponents have been relatively even in the turnover battle.
 The Cardinals commit 12 per game (197th in college basketball) and force 11.6 (223rd in college basketball play).

+- The Wildcats have a +167 scoring differential, topping opponents by 16.7 points per game.
+They're putting up 90.2 points per game, sixth in college basketball, and are giving up 73.5 per outing to rank 247th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.